Deepen Your Therapy Practice With Historical Truths…

 That’s because most people, including Hindus, have absorbed imperialist narratives designed to erase our voices.

 The truth is that many Hindus will listen to anyone BUT Hindus when it comes to our history.
-That dismissal and erasure of our history is a symptom of trauma.
+That dismissal and erasure is a symptom of trauma.

-That assumption that we “already know” our history because our abusers told us their version creates a barrier — a wall — to knowing our own identities.
+The assumption that Hindus “already know” our history because our abusers told us their version creates a barrier — a wall — to knowing our own identities.
 It’s going to take more than standard therapy techniques to break through that wall.

-Your breakthrough will come from learning authentic Hindu history from an actual decolonial Hindu.
+Your breakthrough can come from learning authentic Hindu history from an actual decolonial Hindu.

 Through history we understand who we are, where we come from, and how we got here.
 We must look at that reality for Hindus, exposing the exact pressure points that still cause Hindus torment today.
 Only then can we address those pressure points without stigmatizing our own identities…